square/shuttle/README.md

   alongside, the `.html.rb` view file.
 For example, if `app/views/projects/new.html.rb` needed a bit of JS glue code, it would be placed in `app/views/projects/new.js`.
-This code is placed in a `<SCRIPT>` tag at the end of the view by the {Views::Layouts::Application#inline_javascript}
+This code is placed in a `<SCRIPT>` tag at the end of the view by the `application.slim` layout.
-  method.

 CSS files are similarly organized: